DOORM4T/Graphing-Calculator/README.md

 # Graphing-Calculator
-Graphing calculator for semester 1 AP Calculus BC project
+A graphing calculator for an AP Calculus BC project.